 - Klammer, Thomas, et al. Analyzing English Grammar, 7th Edition - Course Reader.
-Maple Press will deliver it to our second class meeting.
-(Approximately \$22-\$23).
+It will be delivered to class by Maple Press.
+Approx. \$22 to \$23.

 Course Content

 Reading

 In English 103, there will be reading from Analyzing English Grammar assigned on a daily basis.
 This material will form the basis for our study of Modern English, so it is crucial that you complete every reading assignment by the beginning of each class period.
 These readings will be the foundation for exams, quizzes, class activities, group discussions, and homework assignments.
 To succeed in this class, you must do the reading in advance.